Selvaraghavan

-Selvaraghavan is an Indian film director, screenwriter, and actor who has directed and acted predominantly Tamil films and few Telugu films.
+Selvaraghavan is an Indian film director, screenwriter, and actor who has directed and acted predominantly Tamil films and few Telugu films credited himself as Sri Raghava.
 He had his directorial debut with Thulluvadho Ilamai (2002).
 Still, his father is credited for business reasons, which stars his brother Dhanush, Selvaraghavan went on to make a series of romantic drama films with Kadhal Kondein (2003) (also starring Dhanush) and 7G Rainbow Colony (2004) before also venturing into coming-of-age films Pudhupettai (2006) and Mayakkam Enna (2011), both starring Dhanush.
 He has also ventured into making science fiction and fantasy films, such as depicting a fantasy Chola kingdom in Aayirathil Oruvan (2010) and a parallel universe in Irandam Ulagam (2013).
 He has been critically acclaimed for his directorial skills.
 He made his film acting debut in the 2022 film Beast.

 Early life

 Selvaraghavan was born to Tamil film director Kasthuri Raja and Vijayalakshmi on 5 March 1975.
 He has a brother, Dhanush, who is an actor, and two sisters, who are both doctors.
 In his youth, one of his eyes was removed after he developed retinal cancer.

 Despite coming from a family from the film industry, Selvaraghavan and his sisters were persuaded by their parents to seek a career with an academic background.
 He subsequently went on to attain a B.E. in Mechanical Engineering, though his exam performances were unremarkable and he acknowledges he was "never going to become one of the best".
 During his studies, he engaged part-time in different career paths in a process he describes as "soul-searching", before finding satisfaction as a writer.
 After he graduated in 1997, he approached producers to fund his screenplay writing, but was unsuccessful and often remained at home as an unemployed graduate.